virgosnow/virgosnow/README.md

-- 👋 Hi, I’m hanasaki
+- 👋 Hi, I’m virgosnow
 - 👀 I’m interested in game translation
 - 🌱 I’m currently learning Neural Machine Translation and use it in my project